-What are the most important vaccines for dogs?
+What is the most effective hookworm treatment for dogs?

 Protecting your dog's health starts with understanding essential vaccines—they’re a lifeline against deadly, contagious diseases.
 Let’s break down the key shots every pup needs, balancing compassion for your pet with responsibility to the wider community.